cbuschka/polyglot-maven-eval/readme.md

 * but: xml configs of maven are verbose
 * and gradle is slow and a memory hog

-### Question: Does polyglot maven reduce verbosity of pom configurations?
+### Question: Does polyglot maven reduce verbosity of pom configurations while retaining current feature state?

 ## Results summary (as of 2020-02-09)